arabasso/pxlib/README.md

-# pxlib and pxview
+# pxlib-package
-## pxlib and pxview precompiled packages for CentOS 7 1708.
+## pxlib and pxview precompiled packages and rpm specs for CentOS 7 1708.